-Pence downplays significance of Trump's call with Taiwan president
+Trump complains in tweets about Chinese policy after Taiwan call raises hackles

 Trump, known for his unconventional approach to politics, has raised eyebrows with his initial forays into the complex web of international diplomacy as president-elect.

-He was praised by Russian President Vladimir Putin, who said in an interview on Sunday that Trump was a "clever man."
+He has been praised by Russian President Vladimir Putin, who has sparred with U.S. Democratic President Barack Obama over Russian actions in Ukraine and Syria.
+Putin said in an interview on Sunday that Trump was a "clever man."

 Last week, Trump offered to help Pakistan solve its problems and praised Prime Minister Nawaz Sharif as a "terrific guy" during a phone conversation, the Pakistani leader's office said.

-Asked whether that meant Trump wanted to mediate the long-running border dispute between Pakistan and India, Pence acknowledged recent violence in the Kashmir region.
+Asked on Sunday whether that meant Trump wanted to mediate the long-running border dispute between Pakistan and India, Pence acknowledged recent violence in the Kashmir region and said Trump wanted "continued U.S. engagement" with both sides.

-"I think what the president-elect expressed in conversations with leaders from both countries was a desire for continued U.S. engagement, building the relationship with both of those countries," Pence told NBC.

-He said Trump would show "energetic leadership" in engaging with foreign nations and "look for ways that he can bring those extraordinary deal-making skills to bear on lessening tensions and solving problems in the world."

-Trump last week also spoke with Philippines leader Rodrigo Duterte, who said Trump showed understanding about a deadly crackdown on drug dealers.
-Duterte has sparred with President Barack Obama, telling him earlier this year to "go to hell" after Obama expressed concerns about possible human rights abuses in Duterte's war on drugs.
+Trump also spoke last week with Philippines leader Rodrigo Duterte, who said Trump showed understanding about a deadly crackdown on drug dealers.
+Duterte told Obama earlier this year to "go to hell" after Obama expressed concerns about possible human rights abuses in Duterte's war on drugs.

-On Sunday, Pence said policy decisions would be made after Trump takes office.

-"It will be for the president-elect to decide whether he implements that policy after the inauguration," Pence said in an interview on ABC's "This Week."

-Pence also said that Trump may consider new candidates for secretary of state, America's top diplomat, after having narrowed the field last week to four people.
+Pence also said Trump may consider new candidates for secretary of state, America's top diplomat, after having narrowed the field last week to four people: Mitt Romney, the 2012 Republican presidential nominee; Rudy Giuliani, former mayor of New York; U.S. Senator Bob Corker, chairman of the Senate Foreign Relations Committee; and retired general and former CIA Director David Petraeus.

-"We've been winnowing the list, but it might grow a little bit," Pence said on NBC.
+Trump met on Friday with John Bolton, ambassador to the United States under Republican President George W. Bush.

 Trump will have additional interviews with new candidates for secretary of state in the coming week, Kellyanne Conway, Trump's senior adviser who managed his campaign, told reporters at Trump Tower on Sunday.

-The Associated Press and Fox News both reported Trump was considering Jon Huntsman, a former ambassador to China and Utah governor, for secretary of state.
-Conway declined to confirm whether Huntsman, who criticized Trump during his race, was in the running.

-Huntsman said in the New York Times that he thought Trump was "likely to see Taiwan as a useful leverage point" in dealings with China.
+"There has been no discussion of a position in the Trump administration," Hanscom said.
+Stavridis had been vetted to be the running mate of Democratic presidential candidate Hillary Clinton.

+An Exxon spokesman declined comment.
+A representative for Huntsman did not immediately respond to a request for comment on Sunday.

-(Additional reporting by John Whitesides in Washington and Melissa Fares in New York; Editing by Jeffrey Benkoe and Alan Crosby)
+(Additional reporting by Arshad Mohammed and John Whitesides in Washington and Melissa Fares in New York; Editing by Alan Crosby and Peter Cooney)